DevicesDevice Properties Panel

 Device Configuration.
 Control how your device is monitored, managed, and represented within WhatsUp Gold.
 (Includes roles determination as well as network and hardware information used to identify monitor selection and device boundaries).

 Monitors.
-Browse, apply, and configure passive, active, and performance monitors to this device.
+Search, browse, apply, and configure passive, active, and performance monitors to this device.

 Note: The grid on the Monitors tab is filtered by default to only show monitors assigned to the device that are currently enabled.
 To display all assigned monitors, hover your cursor over the Enabled column header, click the drop-down arrow that appears, then clear the applied filter from the options displayed.